JonLev03-hub/Donation-success-analysis/README.md

 Compiling data from both test it seems that using relu as an activation function returns an average 5% higher performance in this dataset, but to get performance to 75% or more I need to make more adjustments.

-the data for most the test is saved in csv files inside the github.
+the data for most the test is saved in csv files inside the github. , along with the top performing model saved as an h5 file.

-to further this testing I will be